scottmsilver/iftop-telegraf-influx/README.md

 # To install

  - Clone this repository
+ - Install iftop in the usal way.
- - Look at iftop_telegraf.sh and update the interface name.
+ - Look at iftop_telegraf.sh and update the interface name and the path to iftop.
  - Test this by running iftop_telegraf.sh
- - Should look like this

 ```
+$ ./iftop_telegraf.sh

 hosts,sender=236.24.186.35.bc.googleusercontent.com,receiver=nest-driveway-at-street.localdomain sendRate=15200.0,receiveRate=1070000.0
  ```

  - Set up your telegraf.conf with the following (If you're using pfSense you can add this to your "Additional configuration" for Telegraf section.)